 Use our multimedia maps, and explore the family pictures, archival material, and personal stories of 21 Jewish Holocaust survivors to get a unique insight into Europe’s rich Jewish heritage, and to discover sites of Jewish life in towns in Moldova, Ukraine, Belarus and Lithuania.

 Beginning in the 19th century, Vilnius was a hub of Jewish scholarship and thought.
-Elijah ben Solomon Zalman (1720-1797), more commonly known as the Vilna Gaon or the Genius of Vilna, was a famous Jewish scholar specializing in Jewish law (“halakha”), kabbalah, and the Talmud.
-The Vilna Gaon became one of the first well-known Torah scholars of Vilnius.
-He set a precedent for many other Lithuanian Jewish scholars, inspiring movements that impacted the entire Ashkenazi Jewish world.
+Elijah ben Solomon Zalman (1720-1797), more commonly known as the Vilna Gaon or the Genius of Vilna, was a famous Jewish scholar, specializing in Jewish law (“halakha”), kabbalah, and the Talmud.
+The Vilna Gaon went on to become one of the first well-known Torah scholars of Vilnius, and in many ways, set a precedent for many other Lithuanian Jewish scholars, inspiring movements that impacted the entire Ashkenazi Jewish world.

-The white building in the photo once belonged to the Vilna Gaon’s wife, who owned a store within.
+You are standing in front of a building that once belonged to the Vilna Gaon’s wife, who owned a store in this building.
 Their family home was located just a few minutes away from here.